What Is Counter Credit On Your Bank Statement?

 Counter deposits are conducted in person at a bank with a teller.
 To make a counter deposit, you’ll need to follow these steps:

-5. Check through your online banking portal that the money was deposited properly.
+- Check through your online banking portal to see if the money was deposited properly.

 Online-only banks like Ally Bank do not offer countercredit for obvious reasons.
 You may want to consider this factor when choosing a bank.
 If you don’t carry cash around, then counter credit isn’t something you’re likely to use at all.
 On the other hand, an online bank is ideal if you need cash for day-to-day activities.